Hand-Crafted-Rings, by

 in a darker appearance.

-that particular weight usually resulting in too deep a cut, as the price
+that particular weight, usually resulting in too deep a cut, as the price

-difference between a 1ct and 0.8ct, even if when the
+difference between a 1ct and 0.8ct, even when the diameter and all other

-diameter and all other factors are identical can be more than 20%.
+factors are identical will be considerably more than just 20%!

 The difference in appearance between an 'Ideal' cut and a